dappsnation/akita-ng-fire/doc/utils.md

 # Utils
-akita-ng-fire provide some utils method to improve your experience with the Akita and Firebase.
+akita-ng-fire provide some utils method to improve your experience with Akita and Firebase.

 ## Utils for Service